d2l-ai/d2l-en/chapter_linear-networks/linear-regression-gluon.md

 ## Define the Model

-When we implemented linear regression from scratch in the previous section, we had to define the model parameters and explicitly write out the calculation to produce output using basic linear algebra operations.
-You should know how to do this.
-But once your models get more complex, even qualitatively simple changes to the model might result in many low-level changes.
+When we implemented linear regression from scratch (in :num_ref`sec_linear_scratch`), we defined our model parameters explicitly and coded up the calculations to produce output using basic linear algebra operations.
+You *should* know how to do this.
+But once your models get more complex, and once you have to do this every day, you will be glad for the assistance.

 For standard operations, we can use Gluon's predefined layers, which allow us to focus especially on the layers used to construct the model rather than having to focus on the implementation.

 To define a linear model, we first import the `nn` module, which defines a large number of neural network layers (note that "nn" is an abbreviation for neural networks).
 We will first define a model variable `net`, which is a `Sequential` instance.
 In Gluon, a `Sequential` instance can be regarded as a container that concatenates the various layers in sequence.
 When input data is given, each layer in the container will be calculated in order, and the output of one layer will be the input of the next layer.
-In this example, since our model consists of only one layer, we do not really need `Sequential`.
+In this example, our model consists of only one layer, so we do not really need `Sequential`.
 But since nearly all of our future models will involve multiple layers, let's get into the habit early.